 It rides like a limousine; is quiet and comfortable, and with the aforementioned 7.8 second 0-60 time, seems to have a lot of power.

 The Tacoma and the Miata comprise my current two vehicle fleet, but those two units cover many bases.
-Of course it would also be nice to also have a clean Citroen DS, a type 1 VW Beetle, a Volvo P544, a lithium powered Prius, or a … … … well, you know how it is.
+Of course it would also be nice to someday have a clean Citroen DS, a type 1 VW Beetle, a Volvo P544, a Tesla, or a … … … well, you know how it is.

 This COAL brings us up-to date; it has been an interesting retrospective journey.